soxueren/atsd/api/network/entity.md

 ```

 * Entity name and tag names are case-insensitive and are converted to lower case when stored.
-* Timezone ID value is case-insensitive.
+* Time Zone ID is case-insensitive.
 * Tag values are case-sensitive and are stored as submitted.
 * Tag values cannot be empty.